Rénoclimat - Frequently asked questions

 • What are the eligible heat pumps?

-• Does the work have to be performed by a contractor in order to be eligible in the federal program?
+• Do the retrofits have to be done by a contractor to qualify in order to be eligible for the federal grant?

 If you would like to hire a contractor for your renovations, please consult some of our tips in the section devoted to General Questions (How to choose a contractor to carry out renovations?)